 If you have any questions regarding the Major Midget AAA team and program, please contact Gary Spark, Chair & Team Operations, at 226-820-5866 or firstname.lastname@example.org

 The Waterloo Wolves extend their congratulations to all alumni as they progress from our major midget program to higher levels of hockey.

 Over the years it has been very exciting to see our players move on the compete in all levels of Junior hockey, college/university play, European league and NHL.

-- 3 of our players make it to the NHL
+- 3 of our players made it to the NHL

-- Over 70 players graduate to Junior B
+- Over 70 players graduated to Junior B

-- Over 30 players graduate to Junior C
+- Over 30 players graduated to Junior C

 We have many alumni playing hockey at universities and colleges in Canada and the US, as well as players in Europe.
 We even have an alum officiating in the NHL and another in the AHL!

 We are very proud of all of these young men’s accomplishments.
 Once a Wolf, always a Wolf.